my1396/Water-Transfer/README.md

 2025-04-24

-**Notes about night light**: Performance maintains afteral the removing NL.
+**Notes about night light**: Performance maintains after removing NL.
 See [Performance_no_NightLight.xlsx](https://github.com/my1396/Water-Transfer/blob/d2967122217802eb69ae7e14d91a39959247efc1/Performance_no_NightLight.xlsx) for detailed performance.

 **The main update** is dividing data into periods before and after the water transfer operation.
-Using data before as trainning data, and predicting water receive for data after.
+Using data before as training data, and predicting water receive for data after.

-**Main conclusion**: Model performance drops when we divide by time, which indicates the realationship varies across time. (i.e., the model trained on historical data may not be suitable for predicting future values.)
+**Main conclusion**: Model performance drops when we divide by time, which indicates the relationship varies across time. (i.e., the model trained on historical data may not be suitable for predicting future values.)
 I tried to boost performance by detrending the climate variables and improving probability threshold of predicting `water receive = 0`.

 The performance I achieve is as follows: